xcube-dev/xcube-viewer/public/docs/color-mappings.en.md

 * **Continuous:** Continuous color assignment, where each `<value>` represents a support point of a color gradient.
 * **Stepwise:** Stepwise color mapping where values are bounds of value ranges mapped to the same color.
-The `<color>` get associated with the first `<value>` of each boundary.
-The last color value is ignored.
+A `<color>` gets associated with the first `<value>` of each boundary range, while the last color gets ignored.
 * **Categorical:** Values represent unique categories or indexes that are mapped to a color.
 The data and the `<value>` must be of type integer.
   If a category does not have a `<value>` in the color mapping, it will be